httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    1. Let name be the result of applying Serializing a Key ({{ser-key}}) to mem's member-name.
    2. Append name to output.
    3. Append "=" to output.
+   4. If mem is an array, let value be the result of applying Serialising an Inner List ({{ser-innerlist}}) to mem.
-   4. Let value be the result of applying Serializing an Item ({{ser-item}}) to mem's member-value.
+   5. Otherwise, let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
-   5. Append value to output.
+   6. Append value to output.
-   6. If more members remain in input_dictionary:
+   7. If more members remain in input_dictionary:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.